marksherriff/cs3240-f23-website/syllabus.md

 * Direct messaging the staff about code questions, etc. (use Piazza)
 * Direct messaging the faculty about sensitive / grading issues (use private messages in Piazza or email)

-More information about joining our Discord server will be available in Collab at the start of the semester.
+More information about joining our Discord server will be available in Canvas at the start of the semester.

 ### Piazza
 {: .no_toc }